theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/getting-started.md

 5. Click **[OK]** to confirm your input.

 When running the extraction, the extracted SAP data is now written to the destination.
-For information on how to set up and assign custom destinations to an extraction, see [Destinations](documentation/destinations/index.md).
+For more information on available destinations, see [Destinations](documentation/destinations/index.md).